polygon-io/client-php/README.md

-# Polygon PHP Client - WebSocket & RESTful APIs
+# Polygon PHP Client - RESTful APIs

 Welcome to the official PHP client library for the [Polygon](https://polygon.io/) REST and WebSocket API.
 To get started, please see the [Getting Started](https://polygon.io/docs/stocks/getting-started) section in our documentation, view the [API documentation](./docs/Api/) directory for code snippets, or see the [Model documentation](./docs/Model/) to learn more about the data structures.